PersonWomanManCameraTv/DiscordOverseer/README.md

 Updates
   - REMOVED: Mass join servers as lurker.
 Servers are fetched by server id and/or from Discover tab for endless servers |
-    REASON: Kinda op because you can start to track users being in so many servers, and Discord already patched the shitty way
+    REASON: Kinda op because you can start to track users being in so many servers, and Discord already patched the easy way